 Currently, the Georgia Environmental Protection Division (EPD) is reviewing permits that would authorize Twin Pines Minerals LLC, an Alabama mining company, to extract heavy minerals from Trail Ridge that forms the eastern border of the Okefenokee National Wildlife Refuge.

 As members of the scientific community, we are in no position to opine on the ultimate question – whether the mine is in the best interests to the people of Georgia; however, we are sufficiently familiar with the environmental complexities of the region, including the water system and the geology, that we are compelled to voice our concerns about the environmental impacts of this mine.

 Most of us have experience studying various aspects of the Okefenokee Swamp.
-All of us appreciate the need to preserve and protect iconic natural resources like the Okefenokee, which contribute so much to the recreational economy of South Georgia.
+All of us appreciate the need to preserve and protect iconic natural resources like the Okefenokee, which contribute so much to the recreational economy, educational capital, and social fabric of South Georgia.

 - Trail Ridge acts as an earthen dam that creates the swamp itself.
 It does this by redirecting surface water drainage and slowing surficial groundwater movement, creating a backwater effect.

 - Digging up Trail Ridge and then replacing it post mining will mix the existing layered sands, clays, and organic matter.
 This makes Trail Ridge more porous and thus more conductive to water, lessening its ability to hold water.
 This will alter groundwater flows through Trail Ridge and possibly lead to permanently lower water levels in the Swamp, depending on the spatial extent of such modification.
 The leakage through the modified Trail Ridge means that water pumped by the mining activity will largely derive from the Okefenokee Swamp.